Image | Mirage

 — from Stéphane Mallarmé's "Crisis in Poetry"

-The theme of the 2017 Oxford University conference was “The Power of the Word | The Prophetic Word.”
-And for this “writing on water” installation something of a word’s prophetic power was to be manifested alongside the French poet Stéphane Mallarmé and his own “aquatic reveries” sailing on Seine.
+The theme of the Oxford University conference was “The Power of the Word | The Prophetic Word.”* And for this “writing on water” installation, something of a word’s prophetic power was to be manifested alongside the French poet Stéphane Mallarmé’s own “aquatic reveries” of sailing on the Seine, his “prolonged study” of the “inverted” words.

-These two large words remained on the water for several days, while visitors to the park walked alongside them, reading in motion, seeing in time, moving like a mirage in the light of their own momentary presence.
-While others, alone or in pairs, sat on benches next to the pond, looking out onto the surface, perhaps reflecting (and reflected) upon the two words floating before them.
+These two large words remained on the water for several days while visitors to the park walked alongside them, reading in motion, seeing in time, moving like

-Now, years later, what remains of the Oxford installation are the fluid memories of those moments, and the many mirage-like photographs of the project—images of a time now past, a site faraway—a “magnificent supplement” of sorts, as Mallarmé spoke of language itself.
+Now, years later, what remains of the Oxford installation are the fluid memories of those moments and the many mirage-like photographs of the project—images of a time now past, a site far away—a “magnificent supplement” of sorts, as Mallarmé spoke of language itself.
 And in the photographs, light and language shine still upon the page, as if upon an absence, what Mallarmé described of the language of poetry as an “exquisite vacancy,” like “Words, [that] all by themselves, light each other up...the center of vibratory suspense.”

-These two large words remained on the water for several days, while visitors to the park walked alongside them, reading in motion, seeing in time, moving like a mirage in the light of their own momentary presence.
-While others, alone or in pairs, sat on benches next to the pond, looking out onto the surface, perhaps reflecting (and reflected) upon the two words floating before them.
+These two large words remained on the water for several days while visitors to the park walked alongside them, reading in motion, seeing in time, moving like

-Now, years later, what remains of the Oxford installation are the fluid memories of those moments, and the many mirage-like photographs of the project—images of a time now past, a site faraway—a “magnificent supplement” of sorts, as Mallarmé spoke of language itself.
+Now, years later, what remains of the Oxford installation are the fluid memories of those moments and the many mirage-like photographs of the project—images of a time now past, a site far away—a “magnificent supplement” of sorts, as Mallarmé spoke of language itself.
 And in the photographs, light and language shine still upon the page, as if upon an absence, what Mallarmé described of the language of poetry as an “exquisite vacancy,” like “Words, [that] all by themselves, light each other up...the center of vibratory suspense.”

 BBC Radio Oxford Interview, on the Oxford Installation "Image | Mirage," on "The Cat Orman Show," September 15, 2017